SriSougandhika/Figma-Projects/README.md

 1. **The New Insta** – A sleek Instagram UI recreation.
 2. **Anime Blog** – A blog-style layout posting iconic anime characters.
+3. **NeoBank** - A modern mobile banking app recreated for tech-savvy users.

 ## 🏷️ Credits